HectorRicardo/simple-music-app/README.md

   - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from other places, such as:
-      - the device's/peripherals' external hardware media buttons
+      - the device's/peripherals' hardware media buttons
       - the notification bar/lock screen (your app should provide a notification for the player)
       - Google Assistant